 The Wedding Breakfast

 Following their ceremony, canapés and cocktails were served and guests were entertained by Christopher Warner, The Cambridge Pianist.
-A delicious menu created by the expert in-house caterers, Galloping Gourmet, started with lobster tart, followed by fillet steak and a trio of desserts.
+A delicious menu created by the expert on-site caterers started with lobster tart, followed by fillet steak and a trio of desserts.

 “The steak was cooked to perfection and the dry ice on the amuse bouche looked very cool!” says Claire.

 Let Them Eat Cake!

 A classic three-tiered cake made a wonderful focal point, decorated with eucalyptus garlands and a simple yet elegant floral posy of anemone and ranunculus.
 The three tiers included lemon, carrot and fruit cake.

 In the evening, a live band, ‘The Kickstarters’ filled the dance floor and the happy couple danced their first dance to a version of ‘Love Me Like You Do’ by Ellie Goulding.
 Rustic wooden ‘LOVE’ letters added a special touch to the corner of the dance floor and, of course, the bride changed into her Converse so she could throw some serious shapes!